Nmcleon/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 }

 ### 2. Verification
 Following the configuration change, a second round of benchmarking using ApacheBench showed a substantial improvement.
 The number of failed requests dropped to zero, and the server demonstrated increased performance, handling the load more efficiently.

 ## Lessons Learned

 1. **Regularly Review and Adjust Ulimits**
-   - Ulimits play a crucial role in determining system resource limits.
-Regularly review and adjust ulimit settings based on the expected load and concurrency levels.
+   - Ulimits play a crucial role in determining system resource limits.Regularly review and adjust ulimit settings based on the expected load and concurrency levels.

 2. **Effective Logging for Debugging**
    - Logs proved invaluable during the debugging process.
 Ensure thorough logging, especially during performance testing, to quickly identify and address issues.